Shopify or WooCommerce?

 Shopify Vs WooCommerce: Features and eCommerce Tools

-Shopify, being a purpose-built e-store software, comes loaded with all essential eCommerce features.
-You can install Shopify’s free apps to acquire many additional functionalities and have the following features right from the outset, without any additional cost:
+Shopify, being a purpose-built e-store software, comes loaded with most essential eCommerce features.
+You can install Shopify apps to acquire many additional functionalities and have the following features right from the outset without any additional cost:

 - Sell on Facebook